-We now turn to Fig. 14(b), which is a different time-ordering of the diagram in Fig. 14.
+We now turn to Fig. 14(b), which is a different time ordering of the diagram in Fig. 14.
 In this case there are no cuts that require the use of the identities in Eqs.
 (B3) and (B6).
-All cuts are nonsingular in our kinematic region (the two-cuts due to the factor of $1-H_2$ , and the 5-cut due to the kinematic constraints), and so both loop sums can be replaced by integrals, leading to a contribution to the kernel $B{22}$ .
+All cuts are nonsingular in our kinematic region (the two-cuts due to the factor of $1-H_2$, and the 5-cut due to the kinematic constraints), and so both loop sums can be replaced by integrals, leading to a contribution to the kernel B{22} .

-Finally, we consider Fig. 15, which is one time-ordering of the diagram with overlapping class 1 and class 3 loops shown in Fig. 13.
-It thus comes with no explicit factors of $H_i$ , and we must insert the identities of Eqs.
+Finally, we consider Fig. 15, which is one time ordering of the diagram with overlapping class 1 and class 3 loops shown in Fig. 13.
+It thus comes with no explicit factors of H_i , and we must insert the identities of Eqs.
 (B3) and (B6) on all three cuts.
-This leads to $2^3$ terms, but only the three shown survive.
-This reduction occurs as follows.
-Because the rightmost two-particle state is on-shell, we know that the three particles present in the adjacent three-cut cannot all simultaneously go on shell, as they share an unscattered particle.
-This already tells us that only $2^2$ terms will be nonzero.
-In other words, the right-hand cut cannot have a factor of $H_3$ , so only the $1-H_3$ factor survives for this cut, and furthermore we can set $1-H_3 \rightarrow 1$ .
+This leads to 2^3 terms, but only the three shown survive.

+To see this note that, because the rightmost two-particle state is on shell, it follows that the three particles present in the adjacent three-cut cannot all simultaneously go on shell, as they share an unscattered particle.
+This already tells us that only 2^2 terms will be nonzero.
+In other words, the right-hand cut cannot have a factor of H_3 , so only the $1-H_3$ factor survives for this cut, and furthermore we can set $1-H_3 \rightarrow 1$.

-A further reduction occurs if we choose $H_2$ for the left-hand cut, for then the middle cut cannot have a factor of $H_3$ .
-If the left-hand cut has a factor of $1 - H_2$ , however, then the middle cut can contain either $H_3$ or $1 - H_3$ , as
+A further reduction occurs if we choose H_2 for the left-hand cut, for then the middle cut cannot have a factor of H_3 .
+If the left-hand cut has a factor of $1 - H_2$, however, then the middle cut can contain either H_3 or $1 - H_3$, as

-&lt;sup>21 A single factor of $1-H_2$ can cancel any number of poles since it has an essential zero at the pole.
+$^{^{22}}$ A single factor of $1-H_2$ can cancel any number of poles since it has an essential zero at the pole.

-&lt;sup>22 The fact that the $H_2$ can be dropped means that we do not have to worry about distributing the $1-H_2$ factor between the kernels $B{23}$ and $B{32}$ on either side of the three-cut.
+23 The fact that the H_2 can be dropped means that we do not have to worry about distributing the $1-H_2$ factor between the kernels B{23} and B{32} on either side of the three-cut.
 This is important since we want to treat all such kernels in a consistent manner.

 FIG. 14: (a) The reduction procedure for one time-ordering of a diagram with a class 2 loop.
 Vertical dashed lines indicate n-cuts.
 Fully dressed and 2PI-dressed propagators are both shown by single lines, because the singularities arise only from the pole parts of these propagators, which are identical.
-The factor of $1 - H_2$ is associated with the entire loop, and not with a particular cut. (b) Shows the reduction procedure for a different time-ordering.
+The factor of $1 - H_2$ is associated with the entire loop, and not with a particular cut. (b) The reduction procedure for a different time ordering.
 See text for detailed discussion.

 shown.
-In the former case, the $H_2$ in the left-hand cut can be dropped.
+In the former case, the H_2 in the left-hand cut can be dropped.
 The net result is that there are only three diagrams.
 These give the kernel and cut-factors shown in the figure, where all momentum sums within the kernels can be replaced by integrals.

 We can make several important general observations from these examples.
-First, the off-diagonal kernels $B{23}$ and $B{32}$ produced by this reduction do not have disconnected contributions.
+First, the off-diagonal kernels B{23} and B{32} produced by this reduction do not have disconnected contributions.
 This is simply because such contributions necessarily come with a factor of $C_2^H C_3^H \propto H_2 H_3$ which vanishes when one propagator is unscattered.
-Thus, unlike in the naive approach of Sec.
-II A, where $\tilde{A}{23}$ and $\tilde{A}{32}$ had disconnected contributions that could be dropped, here the corresponding kernels simply do not have such contributions.
+Thus, unlike in the naïve approach of Sec.
+II A, where \tilde{A}{23} and \tilde{A}{32} had disconnected contributions that could be dropped, here the corresponding kernels simply do not have such contributions.